Pet Connect Animal Travel

 Are you planning to travel on the same itinerary with your pet?
 Animals traveling with a passenger are subject to different regulations.

 Pet Connect reservations are accepted in advance at a minimum 24 hours, maximum 20 days for online travel, and 7 days for interline domestic or international travel.

 We've prepared the following guidelines to ensure your pet is prepared for safe travel on Alaska Airlines.
-Please take a moment to carefully review the following information.
-You may also access these guidelines in the PetStreak Animal Express™ brochure
+Please take a moment to carefully review the information shown below.

 What you need to know